teamputtygen/hn-docs/docs/researcher/quota.rst

 Quota
 =====

-Nuvla protects users from over use, by applying a quota mechanism.
+Nuvla protects users from overuse, by applying a quota mechanism.
 Users can query their quota and request increases to their group or organisation managers.

 When deploying new resources, Nuvla checks if the requested deployment will see the